michelle-miller/assistant-icp/install.md

 1. From the main menu, expand **Workloads**, and then choose **Deployments**.
 1. Find the deployment named `{release-name}-ui`.

-    If you don't know the `{release-name}`, filter the list of deployments to include only those associated with the `conversation` namespace, and then search on `-ui` to find it.
+    If you don't know the `{release-name}`, filter the list of deployments to include only those associated with the namespace you used for the service, and then search on `-ui` to find it.

 1. Click **Launch**.

     A new web browser tab opens and shows the {{site.data.keyword.conversationshort}} tool login page.
-For example: `https://assistant.{icp-url}`.
+The tool URL has the syntax `{{ ui.subdomain }}.{{ global.icp.masterHostname }}`.
+For example: `https://assistant.assistant.mycluster.icp`.
 1. Log in using the same credentials you used to log into the {{site.data.keyword.icpfull_notm}} dashboard.

 ## Next steps